 History Behind Lokma

-For many centuries, the recipe for Lokma was kept secret, but after the 20th century, it became a traditional Turkish dessert.
+For many centuries, the recipe for Lokma was kept secret but became a traditional Turkish dessert in the 20th century.